ilovelogic/Pauli-Path-Method/Path_Generation/README.md

 We use "R", "N", and "P" rather than directly including "X", "Y", and "Z" in order to avoid blowing up in memory at this stage.
 Since each "R" encapsulates the possibility of "X", "Y", or "Z", our number of Pauli paths to store is exponentially less than it would be if we opted to store each individual combination of choosing either "X", "Y", or "Z" for all of "R"s in our list.

-Later, using the class `XYZGeneration`, we will replace each `PauliOperator`'s "R", "N", and "P" with "X", "Y", and "Z", yet we will do so in a tree-like structure that handles the memory problem. \
+Later, using the class `XYZGeneration`, we will replace each `PauliOperator`'s "R", "N", and "P" with "X", "Y", and "Z", yet we will do so in a tree-like structure that handles the memory problem.
+When we use "X", "Y", and "Z", they will correspond to the $2 \times 2$ $X$, $Y$, and $Z$ Pauli matrices, respectively. \
 \
 <img src="https://github.com/ilovelogic/Pauli-Path-Method/blob/main/images/PauliOperator_ops.png" width="450" />\
 **Immediate Neighbors**\